 A night at the movies

 One professional projector and sound system, a white wall, and a delighted audience.
 Our first movie night.
 Ice-cream at the intermission.
-This has become a monthly tradition.
+This has become a bi-weekly tradition.

 This weekend we took care of the current food drive that was needed to keep the kitchen staff happy at the orphanage.
 I gladly paid the bill of just over $ 2000.
 Little did we know what this week would bring us.
 The earthquake gets personal….